-- 1.1 ICA will, in accordance with the standard practices of the country of origin, obtain any or all readily-available medical and social information on the child from the proper authorities in the child's country of origin. - 1.2 This information may be gathered through different sources, depending on the standard practices of the country, and may differ in content, format, and style from country to country.
+- 1.2 This information may be gathered through different sources, depending on the standard practices of the country, and may differ in content, format, and style from country to country.
 In some countries, the information may be compiled and issued to ICA by the central authority or other governmental authorities of that country.
 In others, such information may be compiled and issued to ICA by orphanage personnel or independent parties who are permitted to review and compile the medical information on the child.
 The Director of ICA along with an outside sourced physician will review and evaluate the information made available to assure that is as concise and complete as possible. - 1.3 This information will be, to the fullest extent possible, the original version in the native language, with a certified English translation, for review and consideration by prospective adoptive parent(s). - 1.4 When the foreign government has referred to a child to present to a family of ICA, the Executive Director will gather the referral information and present it to the prospective adoptive family.
 This may occur by email and through conversations in person or by phone. - 1.5 The Director will then follow up with a phone call to the prospective adoptive family to make sure the referral was received.
 All child referrals must be provided to the prospective adoptive family in writing (preferably by email).
 It is the Director's responsibility to record all child referral information in the prospective adoptive family's file.
 The Director must document every child referral with all information including the acceptance date.
 If the prospective adoptive family declines with the child, information including the reason for the decline must also be documented. - 1.6 The Director will discuss the referral information concerns with the prospective adoptive family.
 ICA will provide a copy of the child's medical records to the prospective adoptive family as early as possible, but no later than two weeks before either the adoption or placement for adoption, or the date on which the prospective adoptive family's travel to the Convention country to complete all procedures in such country relating to the adoption or placement for adoption, whichever is earlier (in the case where the referral is not blind or semi-blind referral in accordance with standard practices of that country).